 Community Garden

-While the original garden was dismantled due to new school construction, LTCES is excited to be building a new community garden and outdoor hub.
-Grant funding is supporting several infrastructure projects including increased garden boxes, a greenhouse, and full irrigation.
-A waterproof shade sail structure further extends the use of the garden for the school and the community into the shoulder seasons.
+LTCES is excited to welcome our community to the Lake Trail Community School Garden.
+This is a welcoming space for both the school and broader community, which supports a broad range of activities and events.
+Garden infrastructure includes garden boxes, a greenhouse, irrigation, and a waterproof shade sail structure which further extends the use of the garden for the school and the community into the shoulder seasons.

 Garden Gnome Potluck Parties

 Our Thursday garden meetup is not a WORKparty…but rather a workPARTY.
 We grow and eat food together.
 We call ourselves the Garden Gnomes and we have room for you.
 Come on out and workPARTY with us!
-Running until October 3rd.

 • Free for all ages.